 Dimensional stability is measured by noting the length, width and thickness of the test pieces after conditioning to constant mass at 35% RH, 25°C and after conditioning at 85% RH and 25°C. The dimensional stability is expressed as the sum of the percentage changes in each dimension between these limits.

 Test Method: IS: 4020 (P-3)1998

 This test helps in determining the quality of wood.
 The kind of wood that is used should have lots of bearing on a time limit up to which a furniture would survive.
 It may be made of hardwood, softwood, or engineered wood.

 Test Method: IS: 4020 (P-4)1998

-To ensure that cladding panels are not at undue risk of failure from typical impacts they should be tested for both hard and soft body impact resistance in accordance with the relevant British Standard.
+To ensure that cladding panels are not at undue risk of failure from typical impacts they should be tested for both hard and soft body impact resistance which is acceptable in British Standard.

 Test Method: IS: 4020 (P-8)1998